The Bankrate promise

 Most reported cases indicate temperatures exceeded 90℉, which can be especially fatal because the higher the temperature, the faster the heat rises in the car.
 On a cooler day, a child has a better chance of getting help before it’s too late.
 However, research has shown that even temperatures in the low 70s can still pose fatal risk.

 In 2020, an increased risk began emerging with the rise of parents working from home.
-Children are spending increasing amounts of time within the home due to social distancing mandates, so risks within the home are becoming more prominent.
-The risk of children gaining access to unlocked vehicles and becoming trapped, especially as they become increasingly bored around the home, is much greater with the stay-at-home lifestyle.
+The risk of children gaining access to unlocked vehicles and becoming trapped, especially as they become increasingly bored around the home, is much greater with the stay-at-home lifestyle and the numbers are similar for 2021.

 Common dangerous misconceptions